Grants Officer, Africa

 Draft new grant agreements and amendments.

-Ensure the smooth management of the grants portfolio, including timely payments, quick response to grantee inquiries, and efficient problem-solving.
+Ensure the smooth management of grants portfolio, including timely payments, quick response to grantee inquiries, and efficient problem-solving.

 Maintain an up-to-date grant portfolio, sending all reminders, follow-ups, and closeouts.